14-day Cloud trial

 Here’s how TinyMCE looks in action:

-What happens after the TinyMCE 14-day premium trial ends?
+What happens after the TinyMCE 14-day free trial ends?

-When you sign up for a free TinyMCE API key, you also get a free 14-day trial of our Premium plugins.
+When you sign up for a free TinyMCE API key, you also get a free 14-day trial of Advanced TinyMCE features.
 Here’s what happens after that ends:

-1. After 14 days, you can still use the core TinyMCE editor for free – the API key never expires.
+1. After 14 days, you can still use the Core TinyMCE editor for free up to 1000 editor loads a month – the API key never expires.

-2. However, if you’d like to continue using any of the premium features, consider one of the paid plans.
+2. However, if you’d like to continue using any of the Advanced features or increase your allowed number of editor loads per month, consider one of the paid plans.

-At the same time, the paid plans offer quality, advanced plugins with additional features – which financially support the ongoing development of the core editor and core basic/free plugins (see table above).
+At the same time, the paid plans offer quality, advanced features – which financially support the ongoing development of both the Core editor and Core basic/free plugins (see table above).

 Does the free TinyMCE version work with frameworks?